-2. Debt Program Work Plan for Fiscal Year 2022
+2. Debt Program Work Plan for Fiscal Year 2023

 New Bonds - Debt Management staff continues to look at existing debt to find opportunities to save interest expense.
-Staff will be working with the Airport Department on issuing new bonds to expand the Airport facility by adding a new wing to the terminal.
+In October 2022, Staff began working with the Airport Department on issuing new bonds to expand the Airport facility by adding a new wing to the terminal.